xtuc/webassemblyjs/README.md

 -  get_local of identifier is not supported as in the binary format

+## Source

+The sources are available on GitHub: [xtuc/js-webassembly-interpreter](https://github.com/xtuc/js-webassembly-interpreter).

 ## Licence

 [GNU General Public License, version 2](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html).